jesseevwoh/jesseevwoh/README.md

 At my core, I'm a business-minded thinker who believes data is most powerful when it's actionable.
 I don’t just explore the numbers; I diagnose root causes, validate assumptions, and prescribe clear, data-informed recommendations that teams can trust and act on.

-> “My goal is to act as the grease in the gears — using data to reduce friction, enhance performance, and help the business run better.”
+> “My goal is to act as the grease in the gears; using data to reduce friction, enhance performance, and help the business run better.”

 ---